Can you sue a baseball stadium for over-serving alcohol to fans? Absolutely.

 Under Texas law, there are first-party dram shop cases (when an intoxicated person injures them self) and third-party dram shop cases (where an intoxicated person injures someone else).
 Both of these kinds of cases are common when dealing with places like baseball stadiums.

 Let's say a fan has a few beers in the stands.
 He's grown increasingly belligerent, outspoken when he disagrees with calls by the referee, and has stumbled a few times when he's stood up to make his opinion known.
 Any reasonable person would agree that this fan is already fairly intoxicated.
-If he is again served another beer, after being obviously intoxicated, the baseball stadium has acted outside the the rules they agreed to follow according to TABC.
-If this fan then were to assault another patron or attempt to drive home and cause an accident, we're dealing with a third party dram shop case.
+If he is again served another beer, after being obviously intoxicated, the baseball stadium has acted outside the the rules they agreed to follow according to their license agreement with the Texas Alcoholic Beverage Commission.
+If this fan then were to assault another patron or attempt to drive home and cause an accident, it would create a potential third party dram shop case.

-If however, this fan were to instead step out into traffic upon leaving the stadium and get struck by a vehicle, this person would have a possible first party dram shop case.
+If however, this fan were to instead step out into traffic upon leaving the stadium and get struck by a vehicle, they would have a possible first party dram shop case.

 In both of these scenarios there are a few things that would need to be proven in order for the case to be successful.
 Under Texas law, it has to be proven that:

-- The place that over-served the alcohol was licensed to serve alcohol (baseball stadiums are)
+- The place that over-served the intoxicated person was licensed to serve alcohol (baseball stadiums are)

 - The intoxicated person was an adult recipient (someone over the age of 18)